twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/encryption/age.md

 !!! info

-    The builtin age encryption not support passphrases, symmetric encryption, or SSH keys.
+    The builtin age encryption does not support passphrases, symmetric encryption, or SSH keys.

     Passphrases are not supported because chezmoi needs to decrypt files regularly, e.g. when running a `chezmoi diff` or a `chezmoi status`